[all chapters in html] [all chapters in pdf] [lost world forum]

 - Robert Bakker, The Dinosaur Heresies (1986)

-- A wonderful book, Bakker knows how to conduct research in his field.
-Synopsis: dinosaurs were warm blooded.
-He mostly dismisses the meteorite impact theory for the dinosaur extinction, and adds a few lines about the changes circa 65 million years ago which will leave you hanging.
+- A wonderful book; Bakker knows how to conduct research in his field.
+His claim is that dinosaurs were warm-blooded.
+He mostly dismisses the meteorite impact theory for the dinosaur extinction, and adds a few lines about the changes circa 65 million years ago which will leave you gasping.

 - Halton Arp, Seeing Red (1998)